jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-07-16-runcam-5/index.md

 ![The first screen of video settings](runcam-5-18.jpg)

 I'm not gonna go in great detail over every single option, in fact I think most of them are very self explanatory. **Video quality** you probably wanna keep at High and have very little reason to use anything else. **Loop recording** would split your video recordings in 3 minute or so chunks of footage.
-I don't do that; I like starting and stopping my recordings. **Auto record** is something don't use either, I'll get into much more detail about the available resolutions in the next section when we talk about video samples, comparisons and post processing.
+I don't do that; I like starting and stopping my recordings. **Auto record** is something don't use either, I'll get into much more detail about the available resolutions in the next section when we talk about video samples, comparisons and post-processing.
 And **Volume** you probably want to keep at Low as well as that's already pretty loud.

 Below is the general screen of video settings.
 Here you can turn off things like the RunCam logo and Date stamp, you can flip the screen if you have mounted the RunCam 5 upside down.
 You can adjust a number of sensor settings here such as: **saturation, exposure compensation, contrast, sharpness, white balance**.
 Do change the **Power supply frequency** from 50Hz to 60Hz if you are living in the US.